scala/improvement-proposals/content/match-types-spec.md

 type IsSeq[t <: Seq[Any]] = t
 ```

-Here are example of legal patterns:
+Here are examples of legal patterns:

 ```scala
 // TypeWithoutCapture's